shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

 Coach plan: <br>

-* From Toronto to Brampton on Sunday morning
+* From Toronto to Brampton before the Gurdwara ceremony
-* From Brampton to Toronto on early Sunday afternoon
+* From Brampton to Toronto after the Gurdwara ceremony
-* From Toronto to Brampton on Sunday evening
+* From Toronto to Brampton before the reception
-* From Brampton to Toronto on early Monday morning (2am-ish)
+* From Brampton to Toronto after the reception

 Weddings in Canada have a different running order compared to UK weddings.
 Here is an outline of the Wedding Day: